EXPLORE THIS STORY

 AI-generated content — Analyses are produced by artificial intelligence from press articles.
 They may contain errors or biases.
 Learn more

-Tel Aviv claims the destruction of 85% of Iranian petrochemical capacity as a historic blow
+Tel Aviv claims destruction of 85% of Iranian petrochemical capacity as a historic blow

-Tel Aviv rolls out its strike ledger with the confidence of a general staff that knows wars are also won on spreadsheets.
+Tel Aviv rolls out its strike tally with the confidence of a military command knowing war is won on spreadsheets as much as battlefields.

-Simultaneously, the military announces the elimination of three distinct commanders: Khademi from IRGC intelligence, Imam Hussein Division artillery commander Kamil Melhem, and a senior Quds Force officer.
+Simultaneously, the military announces eliminating three separate commanders: Khademi for IRGC intelligence, artillery commander of the Imam Hussein Division Kamil Melhem, and a senior Quds Force commander.
 The Imam Hussein Division is identified as the force tasked with "strengthening the Axis of Resistance and executing terrorist attacks against the IDF and Israeli civilians."

-Israel's angle is crystal clear: the war is framed as a systematic degradation operation — economic through South Pars, military through command decapitation.
-Spokesperson Nadav Shoshani announces there will be "no immunity" for Iranian infrastructure.
-The message is aimed as much at Tehran as at the 45-day ceasefire negotiators: Israel has no intention of stopping.
+The Israeli angle is clear: the war is presented as systematic degradation — economic through South Pars, military through command decapitation.
+Spokesman Nadav Shoshani announces there will be "no immunity" for Iranian infrastructure.
+This message is aimed as much at Tehran as at ceasefire negotiators: Israel has no intention of stopping.

 Exclusively Israeli military sourcing, no independent verification